 In addition, WordPress permalinks should be customised for SEO reasons.
 The permalinks of individual posts and pages are not optimised by default, but you can set up your own custom permalink structure in the WordPress dashboard under Settings > Permalinks.
 And of course, you should always aim to include relevant keywords in each URL.

 Optimise performance for SEO benefits

 Another key SEO ranking factor is website performance.
-As we discussed in a previous article, Google will always favour fast-loading websites, so it’s important to ensure your site is fully optimised.
+Google will always favour fast-loading websites, so it’s important to ensure your site is fully optimised.

 We also previously covered some of the best tools for speeding up WordPress.
 These include plugins that optimise image size such as Smush – enabling faster performance without compromising image quality.

 WordPress caching works by serving users with static HTML files instead of PHP script, and can deliver major performance boosts.
 Caching plugins like WP Super Cache and W3 Total Cache offer a simple way to implement caching yourself.

 Database optimisation plugins such as Optimize Database after Deleting Revisions are also well worth a look if you’re running a large database that needs regular clear-outs to ensure snappy performance.